-- Overseeing policies relating to compensation of the Company's executives and making recommendations to the Board with respect to such policies - Overseeing engagement with shareholders on executive compensation matters - Overseeing the design of all material employee benefit plans and programs of the Company, its subsidiaries and divisions - Meeting at least annually with the CEO to discuss the CEO's self-assessment in achieving individual and corporate performance goals and objectives - Evaluating and discussing with the independent directors the performance of the CEO and recommending the CEO's compensation to the independent directors based on the CEO's performance - Overseeing the evaluation of the executive officers and other key executives deemed to be under the Compensation Committee's purview, and evaluating and determining the individual elements of total compensation for such officers - Evaluating its relationship with any compensation consultant for any conflicts of interest and assessing the independence of any compensation consultant, legal counsel or other advisors - Reviewing and reporting to the Board with respect to director compensation and stock ownership guidelines

-Additional information on the roles and responsibilities of the Compensation Committee is provided in the Compensation Discussion and Analysis beginning on page 42 of this Proxy Statement.
+Compensation Committee Primary Responsibilities Met five times in 2018 Overseeing policies relating to compensation of the Company's executives and making recommendations to the Board with respect to such policies Current Committee Overseeing engagement with shareholders on executive compensation matters Members Shona L. Brown CHAIR Overseeing the design of all material employee benefit plans and programs of the Company, its subsidiaries and divisions Dina Dublon David C. Page Daniel Vasella Meeting at least annually with the CEO to discuss the CEO's self-assessment in achieving individual and corporate performance goals and objectives Damer vasena • Evaluating and discussing with the independent directors the performance of the CEO and recommending the CEO's compensation to the independent directors based on the CEO's performance • Overseeing the evaluation of the executive officers and other key executives deemed to be under the Compensation Committee's purview, and evaluating and determining the individual elements of total compensation for such officers • Evaluating its relationship with any compensation consultant for any conflicts of interest and assessing the independence of any compensation consultant, legal counsel or other advisors • Reviewing and reporting to the Board with respect to director compensation and stock ownership guidelines Additional information on the roles and responsibilities of the Compensation Committee is provided in the Compensation Discussion and Analysis beginning on page 42 of this Proxy Statement.
+Independence The Compensation Committee is comprised entirely of directors who are independent under the SEC and Nasdaq rules fo directors and compensation committee members, and who are also "outside directors" for purposes of Section 162(m) of the Internal Revenue Code and "non-employee directors" for purposes of Section 16 of the Securities Exchange Act of 1934, as amended (" Exchange Act ").
+Report The Compensation Committee Report is set forth on page 71 of this Proxy Statement.